 Alison Bechdel Panel

 This is a finished mini banner of Alison Bechdel.
-This was inspired by the illustrations from her series “Dykes To Watch Out For”, a long running comic series from the 1983 to 2008.
+This was inspired by the illustrations from her series “Dykes To Watch Out For”, a long-running comic series from 1983 to 2008.
 This panel was embroidered with various gauges of string and yarn.